 The legal age to buy alcohol in Ireland is 18.
 You must be able to prove your age.
 A passport, National Identity Card, Garda Síochána Age Card (Age Card issued by Irish Police), drivers licence are all usually acceptable.
 Expect staff to check your ID, particularly if you look to be in your late teens or twenties.

-Every pub shuts on Good Friday and Christmas Day.
-Alcohol cannot be purchased anywhere on these days.
+Every pub shuts on Christmas Day.
+Alcohol cannot be purchased anywhere on this day.

 Most nightclubs with a full bar will serve drink until about 2.30am.